lxzydev/Dustman-Plymouth-Source/README.md

 I do not own the original mod.
 This is based on "Dustman," a mod originally uploaded to Nexus Mods around 2018–2019.
 The original author has since been banned from Nexus Mods.
 I have fixed and ported the mod to My Winter Car, but I take no credit for the original work.
 If the original mod author contacts me and wants it removed, I will take this down.

-Regarding the `Dustman.dll` virus accusations — **this is not a virus.** Do your own research before making claims.
-The DLL is a standard MSCLoader mod assembly.
-You are welcome to inspect the source code in this repository yourself.

 ## Screenshots

 ![screenshot here](https://i.imgur.com/3nlEnqp.jpeg)